Brick Court Chambers

 Highlights of current and recent instructions include:

-• Dr Rachael Kent v Apple Inc – acting for the proposed class representative in collective proceedings against Apple arising out of alleged abuse of dominance in connection with the App store (with Mark Hoskins QC and Jennifer MacLeod).
+• Dr Rachael Kent v Apple Inc – acting for the class representative in collective proceedings against Apple arising out of alleged abuse of dominance in connection with the App store (with Mark Hoskins KC).

-• Elizabeth Helen Coll v Alphabet Inc – acting for the proposed class representative in collective proceeding against Google arising out of alleged abuse of dominance in connection with the Google Play store (with Mark Hoskins QC and Jennifer MacLeod).
+• Elizabeth Helen Coll v Alphabet Inc – acting for the class representative in collective proceeding against Google arising out of alleged abuse of dominance in connection with the Google Play store (with Mark Hoskins KC and Jennifer MacLeod).

-• The Trucks Litigation – acting for Iveco in defence of multiple follow-on claims in the Competition Appeal Tribunal estimated to be worth over £1 billion, including two applications for a collective proceedings order (with Charles Hollander QC, Tony Singla QC and Aaron Khan).
+• The Trucks Litigation – acting for Iveco in defence of multiple follow-on claims in the Competition Appeal Tribunal estimated to be worth over £1 billion, including two applications for a collective proceedings order (with Charles Hollander KC, Tony Singla KC and Aaron Khan).

-• Phones4U v Telefonica & ors: acting for O2/Telefonica in the litigation brought by the administrators of Phones4U regarding an alleged collective withdrawal from Phones4U by mobile network operators (with Mark Hoskins QC and Sarah Abram).
+• Phones4U v Telefonica & ors : acting for O2/Telefonica in the litigation brought by the administrators of Phones4U regarding an alleged collective withdrawal from Phones4U by mobile network operators (with Mark Hoskins KC and Sarah Abram KC).

 Prior to joining chambers, Matthew worked for a number of years in the international arbitration group at Wilmer Cutler Pickering Hale and Dorr, a leading US firm.
 Matthew graduated from the University of Oxford (St. Hugh’s) with a first in history and subsequently achieved a first on the LLM at the University of Cambridge (St. John’s), graduating third in his year.